open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 > More text can be placed here as well.
 ```

-In some part of the description one and only one BCP 14 keyword MUST appear.
+The description MUST include at least one BCP 14 keyword.

 #### Example